Salo7a/Automatic-CaScoring-From-Chest-CT/README.md

 of population [1].
 These numbers indicate the seriousness of the disease that Egypt is facing.
-Detecting this disease is time dependent and human error prone, Experienced Radiologists examine a patient`s CT and calculate the volume of Calcifications found inside the patient’s heart.
+Detecting this disease is time dependent and human error prone, Experienced Radiologists examine a patient's CT and calculate the volume of Calcifications found inside the patient’s heart.
 In this Paper, we propose a framework of Automated Deep learning Algorithms for the Quantification of the Calcification Volume from Low-